cloudify-cosmo/docs.getcloudify.org/content/cli/users.md

 #### Usage
 ` cfy users delete [OPTIONS] USERNAME`

-Delete a user from Cloudify Manager,
+Delete a user from Cloudify Manager.
 You can delete a user only if the user is:
 * Not assigned to any tenants
 * Not a member of any user groups
 * Not the creator of any Cloudify resources (Blueprint, Deployment, Plugin, Secret) on the Manager.